 Coldrick got busy editing for television, and soon won a Qantas award for SAS series First Among Equals.
 His contributions to that and Reluctant Hero, a doco about SAS soldier Willie Apiata, were strong enough to win him a co-writing credit.
 Since then many of Coldrick’s editing projects have combined documentary and drama in one package — including Olympic running telemovie The Golden Hour, which was nominated for an International Emmy, and McTaggart’s award-winning Strongman - The Tragedy, partly inspired by her father, who was a miner.

-Coldrick won a Moa award, plus another from the 2014 Documentary Edge Festival, for his work on Erebus: Operation Overdue.
+Coldrick won Moa and Documentary Edge Festival awards for his work on Erebus: Operation Overdue.
 The doco centres on the Antarctic recovery team who dealt with the aftermath of Flight 901.

 The same year Coldrick began work on the “hugely demanding” The Day that Changed My Life, the project he feels has challenged him most to date.
 Chris Dudman’s one-off documentary began from a series of “incredibly cathartic” interviews with survivors of the quakes in Christchurch, recorded soon after the event.
 The project reminded Coldrick that filmmakers have the responsibility “to tell people’s stories with as much integrity as possible, and never forget that the subject has to live with the consequences, way after it has been seen”.